'Very Nice!': Kazakhstan, Outraged No More, Embraces Borat In New Slogan

 The first Borat film ignited outrage in Kazakhstan in 2006, prompting officials to scramble to present their young country in a true light — and to raise the possibility of a lawsuit against Cohen.

-No, a Kazakhstan embassy spokesman told NPR at the time, women in the former Soviet republic were never forced to ride on the outside of buses.
+No, a Kazakhstan Embassy spokesman told NPR at the time, women in the former Soviet republic were never forced to ride on the outside of buses.
 And Kazakhstanis do not drink fermented horse urine – the country's traditional drink is fermented horse milk.

-Cohen has said he chose Kazakhstan for his satirical mockumentaries because it's a real country that most Americans knew little about.
+Cohen has said he chose Kazakhstan for his satirical mockumentaries because it's a real country about which most Americans knew little.
 But while the films poke fun at their nation, some Kazakhstanis say it's actually the U.S., with its interwoven traditions of freedom and discrimination, that is Cohen's main target.

-"I think that first you need to carefully review the first film and, in the end, understand that apart from the name of the country, Borat has nothing at all to do with Kazakhstan," Fariza Abdraimova, a student in Almaty, Kazakhstan's largest city, tells Radio Free Europe.
+"I think that first you need to carefully review the first film and, in the end, understand that apart from the name of the country, Borat has nothing at all to do with Kazakhstan," Fariza Abdraimova, a student in Almaty, Kazakhstan's largest city, told Radio Free Europe.
 "This is a parody of American society."

 As it released the new ad campaign, Kazakhstan Travel asked, "How can you describe a place this surprising in just two words?
 As a wise man onсe said, 'Very nice!' "